-Before the Wayne Static vocals were ‘discovered’, it had been touted that Project Generation Vol 1 would feature guests and while this suggested vocals, the final released version does indeed feature guests weaving within the album, while “Xer0” performs throughout the record, there are credits given to Mushroomhead guitarist Tommy Shaffner, former Dope bassist Nikk Dibbs although it is Ministry’s Al Jourgensen that gets the “proper” guest slot with vocals on the closing track Dead Souls.
-And what of Eisen’s contributions?
+Before the Wayne Static vocals were ‘discovered’, it had been touted that Project Generation Vol 1 would feature guests and while this suggested vocals, the final released version does indeed feature guests weaving within the album.
+While “Xer0” performs throughout the record, there are credits given to Mushroomhead guitarist Tommy Shaffner, former Dope bassist Nikk Dibbs although it is Ministry’s Al Jourgensen that gets the “proper” guest slot with vocals on the closing track Dead Souls.
+And while the very mention of his name may emit shivers, what of Eisen’s contributions?
 These tracks, Hollow, Bring You Down and Something Of My Own are all suffixed with (Project Regeneration).

-Project Regeneration Vol1 is a heavy record but its clever mix, the samples and dialogue and even some of the tunes themselves have enough melody to take away it being totally relentless and in the Static-X style, nothing stays the same for that long and the album is not short of a hooky chorus or two such as the one in Worth Dyin’ For and the aforementioned closing track Dead Souls is a slow burn fantastic end to a record that may be a brisk 39 minutes but the rollercoaster it takes feels way longer.
+Project Regeneration Vol1 is a heavy record but its clever mix, the samples and dialogue and even some of the tunes themselves have enough melody to take away it being totally relentless.
+And in the Static-X style, nothing stays the same for that long and the album is not short of a hooky chorus or two such as the one in Worth Dyin’ For and the aforementioned closing track Dead Souls is a slow burn fantastic end to a record that may be a brisk 39 minutes but the rollercoaster it takes feels way longer.
 What Static-X brought to metal was flair and excitement, the industrial noise, the electronic beats, the samples, loops and effects.
-While this almost sounds “cinematic”, it is but Project Regeneration Vol 1 is a full on metal record that is totally Static-X and the balance of instrumentation and these “outside” influences is just superb.
+While this almost sounds “cinematic”, it was done in a perverse way because that was what industrial was all about, bending and shaping to make something new.
+Project Regeneration Vol 1 is a full on metal record that is totally Static-X and the balance of instrumentation and these “outside” influences is just superb.